mmstick/parallel/README.md

 commands are supplied:

-1. A COMMAND may be defined, followed by an  which denotes that all following arguments will be usde as INPUTS for the command.
+1. A COMMAND may be defined, followed by an  which denotes that all following arguments will be used as INPUTS for the command.

 2. If no COMMAND is provided, then the INPUTS will be interpreted as COMMANDS.